marcinduma/LTRCLD-2557/docs/use-case3.md

 ### 3. Template to site association

 For configuration in template to be deployed, appropriate sites need to be added.
-Sites added will decide to which fabric configuration will be pushed.
+Sites added will decide to which fabrics configuration will be pushed.

-For **temp-Azure-01**, we want to add both Azure site only.
+For **temp-Azure-01**, we want to add Azure site only.

 To do it under the **Template Properties** locate the **Actions** button and hit **Sites Associations**